Self-Propelled Lawn Mower Reviews 2017

 Tests show that this is not always the case.
-The fact that a self-propelled lawn mower has an all-wheel drive mechanism does not necessarily make it better.
+The fact that a best rated self-propelled lawn mower has an all-wheel drive mechanism does not necessarily make it better.
 One of the disadvantages of all-wheel drive self-propelled lawn mowers is that they can be very hard to push when the engine is off.
 Because of the complexity of their transmissions, all-wheel drive mowers are heavier than front wheel drive and rear wheel drive models.
 They also have all four wheels connected to the transmission, meaning that you can’t simply tilt the mower and move it easily when the engine is off.

 You want to consider an all-wheel drive mower if you do a lot of mowing on steep hills and bag the clippings.

 Steep hills can be an issue for a front-wheel lawn mower because the weight of the bag in the back of the mower can cause the front wheels to lift, making any mower with front-wheel transmission a bad choice for terrains with a lot of slopes.